Skip to content

 claudelint uses a rule-based architecture similar to ESLint.
 Contributors write individual validation rules, not validators.

-See the Custom Rules Guide for the full walkthrough: rule structure, validation patterns, testing strategies, auto-fix, and best practices.
+See the Custom Rules Guide for the full walkthrough: rule structure, validation patterns, auto-fix, and testing strategies.

 Checklist: